-For each Stanford advanced degree, there is an approved course of study which meets University and department requirements.
+For each Stanford advanced degree, there is an approved course of study that meets University and department requirements.
 The University's general requirements, applicable to all graduate degrees at Stanford, are described below.
 University requirements pertaining to only a subset of advanced degrees are described in the "Degree-Specific Requirements, Master's Degrees" and "Degree-Specific Requirements, Doctoral Degrees" sections.

 See the "Graduate Programs" section of each department's listing for specific department degree requirements.
 Additional information on professional school programs is available in the bulletins of the Graduate School of Business, the School of Law, and the School of Medicine.

 Graduate students must enroll in courses for all terms of each academic year (Autumn, Winter, and Spring quarters) from the admission term until conferral of the degree.
 The only exception to this requirement occurs when the student is granted an official leave of absence.
 Failure to enroll in courses for a term during the academic year without taking a leave of absence results in denial of further enrollment privileges unless and until reinstatement to the degree program is granted and the reinstatement fee paid.
-Registration in Summer Quarter is not required and does not substitute for registration during the academic year.
+As a general proposition, registration in Summer Quarter is not required and does not substitute for registration during the academic year.
 Students possessing an F-1 or J-1 student visa may be subject to additional course enrollment requirements in order to retain their student visas.

 In addition to the above requirement for continuous registration during the academic year, graduate students are required by the University to be registered: